Iguana: Skull morphology and diet

 Green iguana skull and teeth: The teeth of the green iguana sit on the surface of the jawbone, known as acrodontal placement.

 Simple phylogeny with Reptilia highlighted in green: Iguanians are within Lepidosauria.

 Furthermore, the teeth of the iguana are acrodontal, meaning that their teeth sit on top of the surface of the jaw bone and project upwards.
-The teeth themselves are small and serrated - designed to grasp and shear food.
+The teeth themselves are small and serrated - evolved to grasp and shear food.

 Reproduction

 Male iguanas, like other male examples of Squamata, have two hemipenes.
 During copulation, one hemipenis is inserted into the female's cloacal vent.
 A female can store sperm from previous mates for several years to continue to fertilize her eggs in case she finds no male within her territory when she is ready to lay again.
 The number of eggs (a clutch) that a female can lay is strongly dependent of her body size and impacted by climatic and environmental conditions.
-Clutch size within Iguana iguana has been recorded up to 71 eggs, whilst maximum clutch size for Iguana delicatissima is 30, with the only reported hybrid female between both species had 35 eggs.
-In some circumstances an iguana is able to reproduce hatchlings without mating.
+Clutch size within Iguana iguana has been recorded up to 71 eggs, whilst maximum clutch size for Iguana delicatissima is 30, with the only reported hybrid female between both species having 35 eggs.
+In some circumstances, an iguana is able to reproduce hatchlings without mating.